-If a picture says a thousand words, then an animated GIF probably says 10,000.
+If a picture is worth a thousand words, then an animated GIF is worth 10,000.
 Or maybe 50,000?
-A million?
-OK, don’t overanalyze the metaphor!
+A million, perhaps?
+OK, let’s not overanalyze the metaphor!
 The point is, GIFs are amazing.
 They’re like the flipbooks of the internet — great for conveying thoughts and emotions that words can’t describe, showcasing the antics of your adorable household pets, making abstract art, or giving you a good chuckle.

-GIFs are also modest, generally rendered in low resolution and limited framerate, yet the format has become a darling of the internet.
-It served as an early example of something you could do online that you couldn’t do in print, and has survived mostly unchanged since its inception in the late 1980s, remaining popular today despite the dramatic rise of high-quality web video formats.
+GIFs are modest, generally rendered in low resolution and limited frame rate, yet the format has become a darling of the internet.
+It served as an early example of something you could do online that you couldn’t do in print and has survived mostly unchanged since its inception in the late 1980s, remaining popular today despite the dramatic rise in high-quality web video formats.
 This, of course, only makes the humble GIF even more impressive.

-We’re probably preaching to the choir.
-After all, if you’re reading this, you already know how awesome animated GIFs are.
-Maybe you’ve used a GIF keyboard on your phone to send a funny animation to a friend, or have seen them pop up in comments on Facebook.
-But have you ever made your own?
-We all have ideas for the grandest of GIFs, miniature masterpieces waiting for a chance at life — but maybe you don’t know how to make that dream a reality.
+Maybe you’ve used a GIF on your phone to send a funny animation to a friend, or you’ve seen them pop up in comments on Facebook.
+But have you ever made your own GIF?
+You may have ideas for the grandest of GIFs, but maybe you don’t know how to make that dream a reality.
 No need to worry: This simple tutorial should guide you through the process of making top-notch GIFs, even if we can’t definitively tell you how to pronounce it.

 How to make an animated GIF from a video (Photoshop)

 Before we jump right into the tutorial, we should address the elephant in the room.
 Adobe Photoshop is probably the best software available for making GIFs (or editing images in general).
-If you don’t have Photoshop, there are programs that can give you some of the same functionality, such as GIMP, but if you want to get serious about making GIFs, Photoshop is the way to go.
+If you don’t have Photoshop, other programs can give you some of the same functionality, such as GIMP, but if you want to get serious about making GIFs, Photoshop is the way to go.

-Step 1 — Find a good video sequence on the web that you want to turn into a GIF.
-This can be practically anything, but try to opt for a clip that is not too long, as brevity is the soul of the GIF.
+Step 1: Find a good video sequence on the web that you want to turn into a GIF.
+This can be practically anything, but try to opt for a clip that is not too long, as brevity is key for a good GIF.

-All of these settings can be tweaked to make your GIF smaller.
-Ideally, you’ll want to make it no larger than 1MB so that it won’t take ages to load on webpages.
+You can tweak these settings to make your GIF smaller.
+Ideally, you’ll want to make it no larger than 1MB so it won’t take ages to load on webpages.
 Play with all of these until you find a sweet spot.

-- Colors: This limits the number of colors used to create the image, so the higher the better (GIFs are limited to a maximum of 256 colors).
-Only drop down to 128 or lower if you must, or if your GIF doesn’t have much color to begin with
+- Colors: This limits the number of colors used to create the image, so the higher, the better (GIFs are limited to a maximum of 256 colors).
+Only drop down to 128 or lower if you must or if your GIF doesn’t have much color in the first place.

 - Dither: Dithering scatters different colored pixels in an image to make it appear as though there are intermediate colors in images with a limited color palette.
-Higher settings will yield better looking images, but will also make the file larger
+Higher settings will yield better-looking images, but this will also make the file larger.

-- Size: Changing the dimensions of your GIF can have a huge impact on the size of the file
+- Size: Changing the dimensions of your GIF can have a huge impact on the file’s size.

-Step 5 — Save and share!
-Hit the save button to finalize your creation.
-Once that is done, you can upload it to a free image hosting site like Imgur to share it with your friends and embed it into blogs and websites.
+Step 5: Save and share!
+Hit the Save button to finalize your creation.
+Once done, you can upload it to a free image hosting site like Imgur to share it with your friends and embed it into blogs and websites.

 How to make an animated GIF using still images (Photoshop)